benhur07b/benhur07b.github.io/_posts/2017-03-18-the-foss-life.md

 * [LibreOffice](https://www.libreoffice.org/)
 * [WPS Office](https://www.wps.com/)

 I've almost exclusively used LibreOffice and its predecessor OpenOffice for the past 8 years.
 It's dependable and does what you expect from a modern office suite.
-I don't have the same experience with WPS but I've heard good things about it and it boasts of being the "Most Compatible Free Office Suite".
+I don't have the same amount of experience with WPS but I've heard good things about it and it boasts of being the "Most Compatible Free Office Suite".

 ### Geographic Information System (GIS)
 **What you might be familiar with:**